 \subsection{Ellipsoidal Euler droplets}

-The intial-value problem for the Euler droplet equations is a difficult fluid free boundary problem, one that may be treated by the methods developed by Wu \cite{Wu97,Wu99}.
-For flows with vorticity and smooth enough intial data, smooth solutions for short time have been shown to exist in \cite{Lindblad,CoutShko2007,CoutShko2010}.
+The initial-value problem for the Euler droplet equations is a difficult fluid free boundary problem, one that may be treated by the methods developed by Wu \cite{Wu97,Wu99}.
+For flows with vorticity and smooth enough initial data, smooth solutions for short time have been shown to exist in \cite{Lindblad,CoutShko2007,CoutShko2010}.

 In this section, we describe simple, particular Euler droplet solutions for which the fluid domain $\Omega_t$ remains ellipsoidal for all $t$.
 Our main result is the following. \begin{proposition} Given a constant $r>0$, let $a(t)=(a_1(t),\ldots,a_d(t))$ be any constant-speed geodesic on the surface in $\R_+^d$ determined by the relation